chromy/tenx-manual/src/tutorial-context.md

 all structs, traits, functions in the public API are included along with their docs, but the implementation is elided.

-Now this is very useufl as a quick, complete command-line reference to a module, but it really shines when used to provide complete module context to a model.
+Now this is very useful as a quick, complete command-line reference to a module, but it really shines when used to provide complete module context to a model.
 Tenx's Ruskel integration means you can easily and quickly provide full module documentation for **any** library on [crates.io](https://crates.io).